hobyfrezk/optima-react/README.md

 Open http://localhost:3000 to view it in the browser.
 Notice that PWA-offline function only available in Prodction enviornment deployment, the reason is that un-build js and css files are not cached.

 ### Deploy in production enviornment

-Deploy this web app with Offline feature.
+The build folder can be used to deploy, or follow the instructions below for manually deployment.

 First of all, you have to build the project.

 ```
 npm run build